 If Londoners were sick of the royal wedding, they sure didn't show it.

-They turned out by the thousands on Friday to Green Park, a large park east of Buckingham Palace, laying out blankets on the lush grass to mark their spots in front of a massive television screen set up by the city just for the occasion.
+Revelers began trickling into Green Park, a large park east of Buckingham Palace, at dawn on Friday, laying out blankets on the lush grass to claim their spots.
+By 9 a.m. the park was full.
+And, as guests began arriving at Westminster Abbey for the wedding of the century, all eyes turned to a massive television screen set up by the city just for the occasion.

-Throughout the ceremony, they cheered, hushed and waved their flags — often in unison — as they cast their eyes upward to watch the service.
+Throughout the ceremony, the Green Park crowd cheered, hushed and waved their flags — often in unison.

 When Kate Middleton appeared in her dress, they cheered.
 When she and William joined hands at the altar, they cheered even louder.
 When the newlyweds walked out of Westminster Abbey as husband and wife, the crowd went wild.

-Then, an interminable pause as the couple made their way to Buckingham Palace, and — finally — the kiss(es.)
+Then, an interminable pause as the couple made their way to Buckingham Palace, and — finally — the kiss(es) on the balcony.
 More jubilation, more flag waving, some tears.

 Drink of choice